hyperlendx/hyperevm-oracle/README.md

 ---

+### Note: The majority of contracts in this repo were never used in production, and are therefore out of scope for bug bounties.
+Exceptions are certain `/adapters` and `/chainlink` contracts.

 HyperEVM oracle is used to read data from Hyperliquids System Oracle and serve it to HyperLend contracts in Chainlink-compatible* format:

 ---